Littering causes Fayetteville hotel to pause construction

 “Depending on the outcome, depending on how well they cleaned it up, depending on a lot of other variables- I may not want to pursue it, but I would like to know that the avenue is there,” said Turk.

-We reached out to The Graduate Hotel for a comment but haven’t heard back.
+KNWA/FOX24 reached out to The Graduate Hotel for a comment but have not heard back.